Content

 • Business loans for small and medium-sized enterprises (SMEs) through a guarantee fund of the European Investment Bank

-• Loans from the European Stability Mechanism (ESM) with minor conditions
+• Loans from the European Stability Mechanism (ESM) with low conditionality

 • EU Reconstruction Fund

-For the European states, this means calculating their own calculate and adjust their own economic Cash position and adjust them to ensure that sufficient funds are available to implement these programs.
-In addition to pan-European support, individual countries are also offering specific liquidity assistance to ease the burden on companies of all sizes.
+For European countries, this means calculating their own Cash position their national economic Cash position and adjust it to ensure that sufficient funds are available to implement these programs.
+Companies, in turn, can only make targeted use of such aid if they keep a close eye on their solvency, for example using the formula for the Cash position , which shows whether short-term obligations can be covered even under crisis conditions.
+In addition to pan-European support, individual countries are also offering specific liquidity assistance designed to relieve companies of all sizes.

 Financial aid in Germany